 Journal of International Law and Politics

 Founded in 1968 with the aid of a Ford Foundation Grant, New York University Journal of International Law and Politics (JILP) features articles on international legal topics by leading scholars and practitioners, as well as notes, case comments, and book annotations written by Journal members.
 Topics have explored international human rights law, privatization in Eastern Europe and Latin America, international aspects of intellectual property law, the future of nationalism, and asset securitization in Japan.
-Recent contributors have included Sandra Day O’Connor, Mohammed Bedjaoui, Stephen M. Schwebel, Jagdish N. Bhagwati, Robert Hudec, Shimon Peres, Kofi Annan, and three Justices from the Constitutional Court of South Africa: Arthur Chaskalson, Richard Goldstone, and Albie Sachs.
+Contributors have included Sandra Day O’Connor, Mohammed Bedjaoui, Stephen M. Schwebel, Jagdish N. Bhagwati, Robert Hudec, Shimon Peres, Kofi Annan, and three Justices from the Constitutional Court of South Africa: Arthur Chaskalson, Richard Goldstone, and Albie Sachs.
+NOTE: BEGINNING WITH VOLUME 52, PUBLISHED CONTENT WILL BE CONDENSED INTO THREE ISSUES PER VOLUME, RATHER THAN FOUR.

 Learn More: Journal of International Law and Politics